Henk Sneevliet: Dutch East Indies

 Sneevliet lived in the Dutch East Indies (present day Indonesia) from 1913 until 1918, where he quickly became active in the struggle against Dutch colonial rule.
 In 1914, he was a co-founder of the Indies Social Democratic Association (ISDV), in which both Dutch and Indonesian people were active.

 He also returned to union work, becoming a member of the Vereeniging van Spoor- en Tramwegpersoneel, a railway union which was unique in having both Dutch and Indonesian members.
 Thanks to his experience as a union leader, he soon managed to turn this still fairly moderate union into a more modern and aggressive union, with a majority of Indonesian members.
 This union later formed the base for the Indonesian communist movement.

-ISDV was strictly anti-capitalist and agitated against the Dutch colonial regime and the privileged Indonesian elites.
+The ISDV was strictly anti-capitalist and agitated against the Dutch colonial regime and the privileged Indonesian elites.
 This led to much resistance against the ISDV and Sneevliet himself, from conservative circles and from the more moderate SDAP.
 In 1916 therefore he left the SDAP and joined the SDP, the predecessor of the Communist Party of the Netherlands (CPN).

 After the Russian Revolution of 1917, Sneevliet's radicalism gained enough support amongst both the Indonesian population as well as Dutch soldiers and especially sailors that the Dutch authorities got nervous.
 Sneevliet was therefore forced to leave the Dutch East Indies in 1918.
 ISDV was repressed by the Dutch colonial authorities.

 Comintern functionary

-Back in the Netherlands, Sneevliet became active in the fledgling Communist movement, becoming a salaried official of the party's National Labor Secretariat (NAS) and helping to organize a major transportation strike in 1920.
+Back in the Netherlands, Sneevliet became active in the fledgling communist movement, becoming a salaried official of the party's National Labor Secretariat (NAS) and helping to organize a major transportation strike in 1920.

-The same year he was also present at the 2nd World Congress of the Comintern in Moscow as a representative of the Partai Komunis Indonesia (PKI), which was the successor to Sneevliet's ISDV.
+The same year he was also present at the 2nd World Congress of the Communist International in Moscow as a representative of the Partai Komunis Indonesia (PKI), which was the successor to Sneevliet's ISDV.
 There Sneevliet — using the pseudonym Maring — was elected a member of the Executive Committee of the Communist International.

+Republic of China

-V.I.
-Lenin was impressed enough by him to send him as a Comintern representative to China.
+Vladimir Lenin was impressed enough by him to send him as a Communist International (Comintern) representative to the Republic of China.
 Sneevliet lived in China from 1921 to 1923 and was present at the founding congress of the Chinese Communist Party in July 1921.
 In addition to the pseudonym Maring, Sneevliet used the names Martin, Philips, and Sentot during this period.

-Sneevliet was an advocate of cooperation with the non-Communist nationalist Kuomintang, headed by Sun Yat-sen, with whom he had personally established contact on behalf of the Comintern.
+Sneevliet was an advocate of cooperation with the non-communist nationalist Kuomintang, headed by Sun Yat-sen, with whom he had personally established contact on behalf of the Comintern.
+In 1923, Sun Yat-sen offered Sneevliet a full-time role in the Kuomintang as an adviser, but Sneevliet turned down the offer.
+He also rejected a separate offer from the Soviets to run the Guangzhou outpost of the Soviet state news agency ROSTA.

-Early in 1924 Sneevliet returned to Moscow, his tenure as a Comintern representative to China at an end.
+Early in 1924, Sneevliet returned to Moscow, his tenure as a Comintern representative to China at an end.